interstitialRedirectModalTitle

 Current Conservation Work

 Morgan Swamp and the surrounding area is a 2,000-acre remnant of a 5-square-mile swamp that existed at the time of European colonization.
-By the beginning of 20th century, the entire region had been subjected to logging, draining, peat fires and farming.
+By the beginning of the 20th century, the entire region had been subjected to logging, draining, peat fires and farming.
 Relatively undisturbed for nearly 100 years, Morgan Swamp is recovering from these impacts and is now dynamic and self-sustaining.

 TNC has been working to combat these threats through restoration, land acquisition and education efforts.